Skip to main content

 Hubbard County, MinnesotaOligotrophic

-On the LakeGrade rubric, Long Lake pulls an A: clarity at 11.2 ft and 10 µg/L of phosphorus put it in the top bracket for Minnesota.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+On the LakeGrade rubric, Long Lake pulls an A: clarity at 11.2 ft and 10 µg/L of phosphorus put it in the top bracket for Minnesota. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-15.
 Grade methodology: LakeGrade methodology.